 Most game drives happen at dawn and dusk when animals are most active.
 This means waking up at 3:30 or 4:00 in the morning and often not falling asleep until 9 at night or later.
 So, catch sleep when you can!

 In Pilanesberg National Park, we fell into the habit of getting up early for the morning game drive, then having breakfast, taking a nap, and snacking on a late lunch.
-Next, we’d take the dusk game drive, eat dinner, set up our gear for the morning, shower, and then fall asleep.
+Next, we would take the dusk game drive, eat dinner, set up our gear for the morning, shower, and then fall asleep.
 The only change for Chobe National Park was that we had lunch-time river cruises, so our naps were moved after that.

 8. Realize You Will Be Surrounded by Other Tourists

 Safari game drives are a popular vacation/holiday activity.
 Especially during peak season, wildlife encounters are full of tourists.
-Peak season means that lodges will use all their game trucks and each vehicle will be packed with other guests.
+Peak season means that lodges will use all their game trucks, and each vehicle will be packed with other guests.
 There can be 20 to 40 game trucks and vehicles surrounding a pride of lions.
 This not only limits your ability to get a clear view but also can agitate the animals.

 Visiting in the low season can decrease the odds of having to deal with these kinds of encounters and increases the likelihood of having fewer people in your game vehicle.